-Assumption Details Macro-economic variables Electricity demand Exchange rate of AUD to USD 0.7 AUD/USD for 2024-25.
+Assumption Details Macro-economic variables Exchange rate of AUD to USD 0.7 AUD/USD for 2024-25.
 The brent crude oil price is assumed to converge from current levels to USD65/barrel by the mid-2020s and remain at this level in the long-term.
 International thermal coal prices are assumed to converge from current levels of about USD\$150/t to USD\$120/t by 2024.
-Underlying demand NEM-wide Rooftop PV uptake is within 5 per cent of AEMO's Central forecast in 2024-25. (linked to rooftop PV model): - Modest uptake in 2024-25.
-Central scenario Electricity supply (beyond new supply driven by state based schemes) Named new entrant projects are included in the modelling where there is a high degree of certainty that these will go ahead (i.e. project has reached financial close) Assumed new entry and closures Committed projects Committed projects Committed or likely committed generator closures included where the closure has been announced (Eraring in 2025).
-Gas prices into gas-fired power stations For 2024-25, it is assumed that gas prices are care applies to CCGT plant and not peaking plant costs) and hence are exempt from the price cap. t.
-Peaking plant are assumed to purchas Coal prices into coal-fired power stations ACIL Allen's in-house understanding of the cost exposure to the international export market.
-For 25.
-Marginal loss factors ACIL Allen's projections of average annual marg inal loss factors (MLF) by generator DUI ID, developed using commercial power flow software.
+Electricity demand ACIL Allen's in-house model of Rooftop PV Rooftop PV ACIL Allen's in-house model of Rooftop PV uptake: - NEM-wide Rooftop PV uptake is within 5 per cent of AEMO's Central forecast in 2024-25.
+Rooftop PV ACIL Allen's in-house model of Rooftop PV uptake: - NEM-wide Rooftop PV uptake is within 5 per cent of AEMO's Central forecast in 2024-25.
+Electric vehicles - Equivalent to AEMO 2023 ESOO Central scenario Electricity supply (beyond new supply driven by state based schemes) Committed or likely committed generator , , , , , , , , , , , , , , , , , , , , Gas prices into gas-fired power stations For 2024-25, the modelling assumes \$11-12/GJ in the non-winter months, and \$13-15/GJ in the winter months for CCGTs.
+And for OCGTs, the modelling assumes \$17-18/GJ in the non-winter months, and \$21-22/GJ in the winter months.
+Although the gas price cap of \$12/GJ, as part of the Government's response to high electricity price remains in place for 2024-25, the modelling assumes peaking plant (and CCGTs in Winter) purchase their marginal gas (beyond contracted volumes) on a short term be and hence are exempt from the price cap.
+Coal prices into coal-fired power stations ACIL Allen's in-house understanding of the cost of thermal coal to the NEM's coal-fired power stations, based on existing contracts with domestic mines and the plant's exposure to the international export market.
+For 2024-25, domestic coal prices are assumed to be AUD\$135/tonne.
+Marginal loss factors ACIL Allen's projections of average annual margin nal loss factors (MLF) by generator DUI D, developed using commercial power f flow software.